With farms, fruit and feed, Vietnam's tycoons explore agribusiness ventures

 Agreements were reached recently with South Korea and the Russian-led Eurasian Economic Union and deals are edging closer with the European Union and the Trans-Pacific Partnership, which will cover 12 countries with a combined GDP of $28 trillion, among them Australia, Japan and the United States, Vietnam's top export destinations.

-The government "hopes to accompany businesses during the industrialization and modernization of agriculture and the rural sector of our country", Deputy Prime Minister Hoang Trung Hai told a recent conference on private investment in agriculture.
+The government "hopes to accompany businesses during the industrialisation and modernisation of agriculture and the rural sector of our country", Deputy Prime Minister Hoang Trung Hai told a recent conference on private investment in agriculture.

 It is also considering tax incentives for foreign operators in the sector if they develop human resources, infrastructure and larger fields to improve productivity, quality and technology.